 |

-Envirotech is consulting with Myers Schmalenberger Inc., site landscape architects, and representatives of the Huron Clinton Metropolitan Authority in the design, development and implementation of an 80 acre metropolitan park which will feature restorations of the following ecosystems: prairie barrens, shortgrass prairie, tallgrass prairie, and a sedge-fen-lake complex.
+Envirotech consulted with Myers Schmalenberger Inc., site landscape architects, and representatives of the Huron Clinton Metropolitan Authority in the design, development and implementation of an 80 acre metropolitan park, which features restorations of the following ecosystems: prairie barrens, short grass prairie, tall grass prairie, and a sedge-fen-lake complex.

 |